allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 At one point, we also saw that the car in front of us had been stuck in the mud, and they had to be rescued.

-Our final stop in the reserve is the "cemetery baobab."
-There are 120+ sets of bones that are buried within the tree, and the tree is 1,000+ years old.
+Our final stop in the reserve is the “cemetery baobab.”
+Dozens of sets of bones are buried within the tree, which is said to be over 1,000 years old.

 ![cemetary]({{site.baseurl}}/assets/img/senegal/cemetary.jpeg){:width="50%"}![bandia_sign]({{site.baseurl}}/assets/img/senegal/bandia_sign.jpeg){:width="50%"}
 *Right: Mr. Fallou who drove me for the game day, as well as the airport transfers the next day*

-Our next stop is Lake Somone, situated right by Saly and part of the Mbour area.
+Our next stop is the Somone Lagoon, situated by Saly and part of the Mbour area.

-It is a beautiful lagoon that is right by the Atlantic Ocean.
-In fact, the beach that separates the two is only about a 2-minute walk.
-But boy, the hot sand was burning my feet, and I had to wear my shoes for cover.
+It’s a beautiful lagoon right by the Atlantic Ocean.
+In fact, the beach that separates the two is only about a two-minute walk.
+But the hot sand was burning my feet, and I had to wear my shoes for cover.

 ![somone]({{site.baseurl}}/assets/img/senegal/somone.jpeg){:width="50%"}![crabs]({{site.baseurl}}/assets/img/senegal/crabs.jpeg){:width="50%"}
 *Right: Thousands of tiny crabs crawling on an uninhabited island in the lake*